 The better path is to learn your rights and use them to shield you and your child from being placed in the middle for the courts to take advantage of and spend all your money and put your child in the middle so that they can line their pockets with your hard earned cash.
 Shut the door on them from the beginning and start using the protections the founding fathers designed in the constitution.

 Fun fact, most state constitutions mirror most of the rights you have in the United States Constitution.

-Go to our Products Page and check out some of the books and sample motions that we have developed to help you understand how to use your rights.
-You can also contact us above from our Contact Page and ask us your question.
+Go to the products page and check out some of the books and sample motions that we have developed to help you understand how to use your rights.
+You can also contact us above from the contact page and ask us your question.

 Where is Caleb Parker Leverett now 2022?

 Parker would be 23-years old in 2022.
 He returned home to live with his mother, under court order, shortly after this video was taken and is now leading his own adult life out of the spotlight.